nikogura/nikogura.com/NikOguraResume.md

 IPTables and PF (Packet Filter) do my bidding.
 The packets go where *I* tell them to go.

 I've built IPSec tunnels, and have unwound the Linux networking stack with it's network namespaces to the point where I could run OpenStack *inside* of OpenStack and have it all mostly work.
 Why?
 Long story.
 I'm still shaking from the experience.
 I did however come away with a one-file installer for a private OpenStack cloud that I keep on my key chain.
 Want an instant OpenStack?.
+[One Script OpenStack Installer](OpenStackLibertyInstaller.md)

 I get load balancers and the routing of traffic.
 I've used Open Source ones such as Apache, Nginx and HAProxy, and some of the ones with price tags such as F5 BigIP, Netscaler, AWS ELB.
 I can cross and uncross the streams at will.

+Here's an example of doing some really nasty and wonderful things to a laptop's networking stack: [IAM Beyond AWS](IAM-Beyond_AWS.md)

 ## Quality, Security, and Testing
 I'm a big believer in Testing, and Test Driven Development.
 Actually that's not quite right.
 I'm actually a big fan of **Integrity**, as a person, as a coder, and as a citizen of the universe.